Do you work on holidays?

 What happens if my pet gets sick?

 If there is a medical concern about your pet, we will contact you by phone and/or email.
 If we can't reach you, we'll try one of the emergency contacts that you provided.
 We will have your vet's information on file from the new client meeting.
-If your pet is believed to be in a life-threatening situation we will transport him/her to the vet or to the Capital District Veterinary Referral Hospital (24 hour emergency vet).
+If your pet is believed to be in a life-threatening situation we will transport him/her to the vet or to one of the 24 hour emergency vets (based on where we can get seen sooner).

 What emergency plans do you have for weather?